 Ms. Lynne Mulder – Chair

 Ms. Bev Roome – Vice Chair

 Ms. Jean Duckering – Director

 Envisioning Vantage’s future and planning its direction are major elements of Robecca’s role.
 Her oversight of the whole organization is focused on ensuring quality care is delivered to all using Vantage’s services.
 Since becoming CEO in 2008, she has guided the organization through a period of change that has seen Vantage, among other initiatives, add a new mental health treatment centre and purchase an apartment building.
 With a degree in Sociology from the University of Calgary and a diploma in Child and Youth Care from Mount Royal University, Robecca is passionate about helping youth, families, and individuals chart a new path.

-Robecca has lived in Red Deer since 2007 and is active in the community through her work with the Central Alberta Addictions Consortium and the Alberta Association of Services for Children and Families.
+Robecca has lived in Red Deer since 2007 and is active in the community through her work with the Central Alberta Addictions Consortium and ALIGN Association of Community Services.
 You will often see her with passport in hand off on another travel adventure or taking in a great concert or watching her favourite sports teams.